-- Nontraditional credits may not be used to meet any part of the 12-credit residency requirement for an Leeward CC degree. - For credit to be awarded under Leeward CC's College Credit Equivalency Program, the desired credits must, as a general rule, be substantially comparable in content and level or equivalent to any existing course(s) offered at Leeward CC.
+- A maximum of 21 nontraditional credits ("experiential credit" and "non-collegiate sponsored education credit") can be applied to a degree program at Leeward CC.
+The maximum of 21 credits does not include credit earned through credit-by examination or independent study.
+Nontraditional credits may not be used to meet any part of the 12-credit residency requirement for a Leeward CC degree. - For credit to be awarded under Leeward CC's College Credit Equivalency Program, the desired credits must, as a general rule, be substantially comparable in content and level or equivalent to any existing course(s) offered at Leeward CC.